renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerUser

-Override default user and group used by docker-based binaries.
+Override default user and group used by Docker-based binaries.
 UID and GID should match the user that executes renovate.
 See [Docker run reference](https://docs.docker.com/engine/reference/run/#user) for more information on user and group syntax.
 Set this to `1001:1002` to use UID 1001 and GID 1002.

 ## dryRun